mmonari/kirigami-noteapp/README.md

 # Kirigami NoteApp

-A minimal text editor for KDE built with Kirigami and Qt 6, inspired by Windows 7 Notepad.
+A minimal text editor for KDE built with Kirigami and Qt 6, featuring professional syntax highlighting for 300+ languages.
+Inspired by Windows 7 Notepad with modern KDE integration.

 ![A simple text editor](assets/hello-world.png)